kwon37xi/replication-datasource/README.md

 This also does not depend on Spring framework.
 So you can use this code with any Java applications.
 But you have to remember to call `connection.setReadOnly(true|false)` for replication before executing statements.
-And You cannot reuse the connection for different readOnly status, you have to close and get again another connection for new jdbc statement.
+And You cannot reuse the connection for different readOnly status, you have to close and get again another connection for a new jdbc statement.

 ```java
 @Bean